René Girard

-The second major discovery of the mimetic theory proceeds from considering the consequences of the mimetic nature of desire as it relates to human origins and anthropology.
-The mimetic nature of desire allows for the anthropological success of human beings through social learning, but is also laden with potential for violent escalation.
+The second major proposition of the mimetic theory proceeds from considering the consequences of the mimetic nature of desire as it relates to human origins and anthropology.
+The mimetic nature of desire allows for the anthropological success of human beings through social learning but is also laden with potential for violent escalation.
 If the subject desires an object simply because another subject desires it, then their desires are bound to converge on the same objects.
 If these objects cannot be easily shared (food, mates, territory, prestige and status, etc.), then the subjects are bound to come into mimetically intensifying conflict over these objects.
 The simplest solution to this problem of violence for early human communities was to polarize blame and hostility onto one member of the group who would be killed and interpreted as the source of conflict and hostility within the group.
 The transition from the violent conflict of all-against-all would be transformed into the unifying and pacifying violence of all-except-one whose death would reconcile the community together.
 The victim who was persecuted as the source of disorder would then become venerated as the source of order and meaning for the community and seen as a god.
 This process of engendering and making possible human community through arbitrary victimization is called, within mimetic theory, the scapegoat mechanism.

-Eventually the scapegoat mechanism would be exposed within the Biblical texts who categorically reorient the position of the Divinity to be on the side of the victim as opposed to that of the persecuting community.
-All other myths, such as Romulus and Remus, for example, are written and constructed from the point of view of the community whose legitimacy depends on the guilt of the victim in order to be brought together as a unified community.
-By exposing the relative innocence of the victim within the scapegoat mechanism it is no longer able to function as a vehicle for generating unity and peace.
+Eventually, the scapegoat mechanism would be exposed within the Biblical texts which categorically reorient the position of the Divinity to be on the side of the victim as opposed to that of the persecuting community.
+Girard argues that all other myths, such as Romulus and Remus, for example, are written and constructed from the point of view of the community whose legitimacy depends on the guilt of the victim in order to be brought together as a unified community.
+Once the relative innocence of the victim is exposed, the scapegoat mechanism is no longer able to function as a vehicle for generating unity and peace.
+The categorical moral innocence of Christ therefore serves to reveal the scapegoating mechanism in scripture, thus enabling the possibility that humanity might overcome it by learning to discern its continued presence in our interactions today.

 Early life

 Girard was born in Avignon on 25 December 1923.
 René Girard was the second son of historian Joseph Girard.

 He studied medieval history at the École des Chartes, Paris, where the subject of his thesis was "Private life in Avignon in the second half of the 15th century" ("La vie privée à Avignon dans la seconde moitié du XVe siècle").

-In 1947, Girard went to Indiana University on a one-year fellowship.
-He was to spend most of his career in the United States.
-He received his PhD in 1950 and stayed at Indiana University until 1953.
-The subject of his PhD at Indiana University was "American Opinion of France, 1940–1943".
+In 1947, Girard went to Indiana University Bloomington on a one-year fellowship.
+He received his PhD in 1950 on the subject "American Opinion of France, 1940–1943".
+He stayed at Indiana University until 1953.

 Although his research was in history, he was also assigned to teach French literature, the field in which he would first make his reputation as a literary critic by publishing influential essays on such authors as Albert Camus and Marcel Proust.